The Boogens: Production

 The Boogens was produced by Charles E. Sellier Jr. and Bill Cornfold, and written by Thomas C. Chapman, David O'Malley and Jim Kouf (as Bob Hunt).

 Parts of the film were shot in Park City, Kamas, Ontario Mine, Mayflower Mine, and Heber in Utah.

 Release

 The Boogens opened in US theaters on September 25, 1981, distributed by independent outfit Jensen Farley Pictures.

 Home media

-The film was released on VHS by Lions Gate on July 14, 1998.
+The film was released on VHS by Republic Pictures in 1997.
 It was released on DVD and Blu-ray by Olive Films (under license from Paramount Home Entertainment) on August 7, 2012.
+The film received a 4k Blu-ray release from Kino Lorber in January 2024.